School of the Nations (Macau)

 The School of the Nations (Escola das Nações; 聯國學校) is a Baháʼí-inspired school located in Taipa, Macau, owned by the Badi Foundation.

 The School was founded in 1988 as a result of the efforts of a number of Macau residents and the Macau government.
-As an international school, it offers both expatriate and local families an internationally oriented, strong bilingual programme focusing on English Literature and Mandarin Chinese.
+As an international school, it offers both expatriate and local families an internationally oriented, strong bilingual programme focusing on English and Mandarin Chinese.

 The school currently has approximately 600-700 pupils, of whom about 70% are from Macau while the remaining 30% represent approximately 35 different nationalities.
 The parents of these expatriate students, for the most part, are in Macau for employment, working in Macau's private and public sectors.

 A very-wide-angle view of the school.

 History

 The School of the Nations is an internationally oriented educational institution, licensed by the Government of Macau, as a non-profit organization.

 Founding

 It originally opened in 1988 with 5 students, all of whom were enrolled in kindergarten.
 It came about as a result of efforts from a number of Macau residents who saw the need in the community for an English medium school.